BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 > **Note:** SoundCloud and YouTube tracks are downloaded as **MP3** (neither platform distributes lossless audio).
 Apple Music downloads as **M4A/ALAC** (lossless) or **AAC** depending on the selected quality.
 Pandora downloads as **MP3** (mp3_192 by default) or **M4A** (aac_64 / aac_32).
 All other services deliver **FLAC**.
 >
+> Joox, NetEase, Migu and Kuwo are **download-only services** — they cannot be used as input URL sources.
+Use a Spotify or Tidal link and set one of these as the service.
+These providers are primarily available in select Asian markets and may require a VPN outside those regions.
+>
 > SoundCloud short links (`on.soundcloud.com/...`) and mobile links (`m.soundcloud.com/...`) are automatically resolved.
 Tracking parameters (e.g. `?utm_source=...`) are stripped before processing.
 >
 > Apple Music track links with an `?i=` song parameter (e.g. `music.apple.com/us/album/album-name/id?i=trackid`) are also supported.